beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 These XML files will merely read in the samples from the power posteriors collected and will hence take only a short time to compute the actual estimates using these samples.
 Again, these simple XML files can be used when the actual MLE was lost but the log files are still available (which is a better alternative than rerunning the whole analysis).

+For the strict clock analysis, we arrive at -5676.04 and -5676.10 for PS and SS respectively.
+For the uncorrelated relaxed clock analysis, we get -5656.8 and -5658.14 for the same estimators.
+How do the PS/SS MLEs compare to those obtained by the HME, and the Bayes factors resulting from these different estimators?
+What can be observed concerning the difference between the PS estimate and the SS estimate of the log marginal likelihood (also compared to the shorter runs)?

 ### Setting up a GSS analysis